 Asking the Way...
-"Wishing to go to the cave town of David Gareji with some friends, we decided to take a marshrutka to Sagarejo and from there share a taxi.
+"Wishing to go the cave town of David Gareji with some friends, we decided to take a marshrurka to Sagarejo and from there share a taxi.
 Arriving on the main square of Sagarejo, we were a bit confused because no taxis were around.
 So, to play it safe, we asked a policeman.
-The policeman after discussing for ten minutes in a quite animated conversation with his colleagues brought us to the Police Station Though we did not understand what was going on and were affaid of wasting our time, we were informed that everything was under control and that we will soon meet the Police Superintendant of Sagarejo district and that he will arrange something for us.
-We ended up in the office of the Superintendant and after one hour of small talk and play with the puppy the Superintendant just bought for his children, two men brought us to an amazing glass tinted cat, bought us some sodas and started taking on a crazy ride to the cave town.
-The day trip finished, as could be expected, in a restaurant for a Georgian dinner with vodka and toast with these two Georgian policemen!"
+The policeman after discussing for ten minutes in a quite animated conversation with his colleagues brought us to the Police Station.
+Though we did not understand what was going on and were affaid of wasting our time, we were informed that everything was under control and that we will soon meet the Police Superintendant of Sagarejo district and that he will arrange somelhing for us.
+We ended up in the office of the Superintendant just bought to this con more than a following the Superintendant just bought us soon a started taking on a crazy ride to the care town.
+The day trip finished, as could be expected, in a restaurant for a Georgian dinner with vodka and toast with these two Georgian dinner with vodka and toast with these two Georgian policement^{}.

 Cocktail Bar.
 "I remember one evening I went to a very nice Art Lounge cocktail bar with a date: cosy place, nice music, scenic atmosphere and great menu...but the cocktail menu was tricky!
-We tried to order cocktails but the waiter spoke neither English nor Russian.
-We finally managed to communicate thanks to a friend of the waiter's: he kindly told us that if we wished some cocktails we should go to the bar to make them ourselves!
+We tried to order cocktails but the waiter spoke neither English nor Russian.We finally managed to communicate thanks to a fined of the waiter's: he kindly told us that if we wished some cocktails we should go to the bar to make them ourselves!
 As making cocktails is one of my hobbies, I did not mind to make a small show.
-So I went to the bar, asked for a shaker and some ice and took the needed bottles from the bar shelf.
-I properly crushed the ice, supplemented the process with a dancing show of my own and when all attention was captured by the foreigners making cocktails, I managed to conjure two delicious "Sex on the Beach"!
-We enjoyed these fabulous "self-made" cocktails and I will always remember my perfect date in this Georgian Cocktail Bar!"
+So I went to the bar, asked for a shaker and some ice and took the needed bottles from the more and non and when all attention was coptured by the foreigners making cocktails.
+I managed to conjure two delicious "Sex on the Beach"!
+We enjoyed these fbuluous "self-made" cocktails and I will always remember my perfect date in this Georgian Cocktail Bar!"